 An enriching, gritty awareness of the fullness of a world filled with activity, interaction, defined through multiple lenses and countless surfaces inspired this free verse.
 Advertisements

-Sometimes, seen in the right — or wrong frame of mind — the world feels like an incredibly intricate, interlinked pool table.
-In one such frame of mind, I got the idea for this poem.
+The wheels just come off, sometimes, seen in the right — or wrong frame of mind.
+The world feels like an incredibly intricate, interlinked pool table.
+In one such frame of mind, […]

-I remember everything… I remember everything promise, vow, commitment, engagement Name it Kept every one, no exceptions Afloat in mild night air, seventeen I knew I’d love her for all my life Can still feel the joy of my heart swelling, filling my body Nothing prepares you for a
+I remember everything… I remember everything I remember everything promise, vow, commitment, engagement Name it Kept every one, no exceptions Afloat in mild night air, seventeen I knew I’d love her for […]

 Death Walks a Shit-Scarred Lane was written from memory, mine and/or someone else’s, the brutal reality clear as it came to me.

 Memory’s not disposable.
 Not chunks of plastic floating in the ocean, it is an ocean.
 David Stone is a New York City based writer whose book titles include 21 Poems and Traveling Without A Passport.